 Continuing with the KnownHost review…

-I usually follow my own WordPress site migration guide to change hostings, but this time I accepted the help of their free site migration feature.
+I usually follow my WordPress site migration guide to change hostings, but this time, I accepted the help of their free site migration feature.
 They moved my entire site from Hostgator to KnownHost in less than 2 hrs, and I tested this by changing my host’s file.

 To put in ta migration request, simply login to your KnownHost help support portal, open a ticket, and give details for your KnownHost login and your previous host login.
 Once I was certain of the successful migration, I updated the name servers and pointed them to the KnownHost VPS server.

-- Removed Wp Super cache and added W3 Total cache
+- Removed WP Super cache and added WP-Rocket

 - Implemented Google Page Speed module (very useful)